 Inspired by her experience, in 1996 she joined the Feldenkrais professional training program taught by Dennis Leri, who trained with Moshe Feldenkrais.
 She left her career at a national literary magazine to establish a private practice in New York City, and several years later moved to the UK where she taught Feldenkrais in London.
 While in the UK, Erin attended a year-long, silent, solitary meditation retreat in rural north Wales.

 Erin has a heartfelt response to people who need help.
-While in New York she served as a crisis counselor for the Gay Men's Health Crisis in the early years of the AIDS epidemic and taught GED classes to prisoners at the Fortune Society.
+While in New York she served as a crisis counselor for the Gay Men's Health Crisis in the early years of the AIDS epidemic, and she taught GED classes to prisoners at the Fortune Society.
 For many years she tutored new immigrants at the Manhattan Comprehensive Day and Night High School.

 Erin holds an undergraduate degree in linguistics and Arabic from New York University and a graduate degree in International Affairs from George Washington University.
 She has lived in Egypt, Tunisia, Morocco, UK, and many cities in the U.S.